PritK99/ML-Toolbox/Kernels/README.md

 ## Results

 One way to debug kernelized implementations is to use a linear kernel and ensure that the results match those obtained without using kernel methods.
-For instance, when using trigrams as features and applying a linear kernel in perceptron algorithms, the results are exactly same as those obtained without using kernels.
+For instance, if include trigrams as feature and apply a linear kernel in kernel perceptron, we get exactly same results as those obtained without using kernels.

 ### Perceptron

-In the kernelized perceptron, we use features like the last character and bigrams, along with an RBF Kernel.
-This approach converges in 166 steps and achieves a `86.15%`accuracy on the test dataset.
-Unlike the standard perceptron, which requires additional features for trigrams to converge, the kernelized perceptron achieves convergence without relying on trigrams.
+The Kernelized Perceptron converges in 12 steps when we consider features such as last character and bigrams from a name.
+Unlike regular Perceptron Algorithm whih required trigrams as a feature, Kernelized Perceptron are able to converge by just using last character and bigrams.
+It achieves an accuracy of `90%` on the training set which is significantly higher than `86.15%` by regular Perceptron.
+We use the Radial Basis Function Kernel for the same.

 ### Linear Regression